 Atlantic Offshore is a leading provider of emergency response, rescue and recovery, multi-role and platform supply vessel operations, currently within the UK and Norwegian energy sectors.
 Typical features include oil recovery capabilities, fast rescue craft, fire-fighting and daughter craft.
 Atlantic may also carry out duties such as inter-field cargo operations, offshore storage, life boat replacement operations, towage assistance and pollution control.

 Atlantic Offshore is headquartered in Sotra, Norway with a regional operation in Aberdeen, UK.
 We pride our selves on our focus on safety, quality, environment and operational excellence.
 Our success is accountable to our investment in technology, training and development coupled with a highly motivated workforce.

 The Group currently operates 12 vessels in the North Sea, which of 11 are on long term contracts.
 Atlantic Offshore is ISO 9001 and ISO 14001 certified by Lloyds Register.
-In addition, the company is certified and verified by FPAL, Achilles JQS, and Achilles Utilities NCE.
+In addition, the company is certified and verified by FPAL (UK) and EPIM (NOR).

 Atlantic Offshore is a supplier of MRV and PSV services to the oil and gas industry that customers prefer to work with and employees prefer to work for.